-After a bonus issue in India, more shares will be introduced into the stock market and share price should drop consequently.
+After a bonus issue in India, more shares will be introduced into the stock market and the share price should drop consequently.
 For instance, in a situation of 1 bonus share for every 10 existing shares, the share price should drop 10% on the Ex-Bonus date.

-As an investor, you must understand the tax implications on a bonus issue.
+As an investor, you must understand the tax implications of a bonus issue.

 According to the Income Tax Act, 1961, There are no tax implications on a bonus issue of shares for shareholders of the specific financial year.

-In other word, you don’t have to pay taxes for receiving the bonus shares.
-Though, the gains, if any, made for trading in the additional shares are categorised as capital gains, and taxed therefore.
+In another word, you don’t have to pay taxes for receiving the bonus shares.
+Though, the gains, if any, made for trading in the additional shares are categorized as capital gains, and taxed, therefore.

 In this paragraph, I’m going to discuss a few advantages of bonus shares.